vkbo/novelWriter/docs/source/index.rst

 | **Release Version:** |release|
 | **Updated:** |today|

-novelWriter is an open source plain text editor designed for writing novels assembled from many smaller text documents.
+novelWriter is an open source plain text editor designed for writing novels assembled from individual text documents.
 It uses a minimal formatting syntax inspired by Markdown, and adds a meta data syntax for comments, synopsis, and cross-referencing.
 It is designed to be a simple text editor that allows for easy organisation of text and notes, using human readable text files as storage for robustness.